DHTMLX/docs-suite/docs/migration.md

 | editing           | editable         |

 The `isFolder` property is deprecated.
-Instead of it, you can set the `icon` property in the configuration object of a tree item to render a tree item as a custom folder.
+Instead of it, you can set the `icon` property in the configuration object of a tree item to add custom icons for tree items.

 ~~~js
 var tree = new dhx.Tree("tree", {